- Subscriptions to Hackney Singers (“Fees”) are set annually by the Committee taking account of the recommendation of the Treasurer.

 - Fees are preferably paid by bank transfer and administered by the Treasurer/Deputy Treasurer.
 Cheques and cash may be given to the Section Coordinator who passes them on to the Treasurer / Vice Treasurer, who will issue receipts for fees paid in cash.
 Receipts for cheques or direct bank payments are not issued.

-- A concessionary rate of 27.3% of the standard rate is allowed to people who are receiving certain benefits or are on low income, or in particular circumstances, as set out in paragraph 13 below.
-Currently this amounts to £45 a year or £23.50 a semester.
+- A concessionary rate of no more than 30% of the standard rate is allowed to people who are receiving certain benefits or are on low income, or in particular circumstances, as set out in paragraph 13 below.
+Currently this amounts to £50 a year or £27.50 a semester.

 - Should any member or potential member be unable to afford the concessionary rate, s/he may approach any section representative or other Committee member in confidence and the subscription may be waived at the Treasurer’s discretion.